-Just a short drive up Highway 9 from downtown Saratoga will get you to Sandborn County Park.
-Turn right after the ranger station and park near the visitor’s center.
+Just a short drive up Highway 9 from downtown Saratoga will get you to Sanborn County Park.
+Turn right after the ranger station and park near the visitor's center.
 Start by exploring the Nature Trail where you will find many smaller waterfalls.
-More adventurous hikers can continue on the steep (but short) Peterson Trail to the Sandborn Trail to find a great waterfall that you can cross over to get to the campground.
-If you visit after a rain day, you may spot some salamanders that love to swim in the small ponds by the visitor’s center.
+More adventurous hikers can continue on the steep (but short) Peterson Trail to the Sanborn Trail to find a great waterfall that you can cross over to get to the campground.
+If you visit after a rainy day, you may spot some salamanders that love to swim in the small ponds by the visitor's center.

 16055 Sanborn Road

 California's oldest state park has lots to offer in the waterfall department.
 You can find small waterfalls throughout the park (check in the area near the Blooms Creek Campground) or hike to Sempervirens Falls for the epic waterworks.
 Sempervirens is a spring-fed waterfall, so it flows year round.
 Follow the Sequoia Trail from the visitor's center past the Wastahi Campground and listen for the sound of rushing water to lead the way.
 Afterwards, hit the park's nature museum, which is undergoing renovation and scheduled for reopening in Spring 2020.
 Pro tip: Play a game of "count the banana slugs" along the way.

 Marin is well-known for its many beautiful waterfalls and Cataract Falls is up there on the list.
 The most direct route starts at the Fairfax-Bolinas Road trailhead and hikes along Cataract Trail to the waterfall.
 This hike is best suited for older children as it is rocky and not suitable for strollers.
 Many small waterfalls along the way bring you to Cataract Falls.